gocd/docs.go.cd/configuration/job_timeout.md

 When a job is timed out, the onCancel task for the job will be triggered.

+*Note: GoCD will use this property and cancel jobs that are in `Building` state only.*

 ## Configuration

 ### Specify default job timeout at the server level